akka/akka/akka-docs/src/main/paradox/stream/stream-flows-and-basics.md

 Materialization is performed synchronously on the materializing thread by an @apidoc[actor.ActorSystem] global @apidoc[stream.Materializer].
-The actual stream processing is handled by actors started up during the streams materialization, which will be running on the thread pools they have been configured to run on - which defaults to the dispatcher set in the `ActorSystem` config or provided as attributes on the stream that is getting materialized.
+The actual stream processing is handled by actors started up during the streams materialization, which will be running on the thread pools they have been configured to run on.
+By default, the thread pool used is the dispatcher set on the `ActorSystem` config, but it is possible set other thread pools by providing @apidoc[stream.Attributes] to

+  * the stream to be materialized
+  * creating a custom instance of @apidoc[stream.Materializer] with `defaultAttributes`

 @@@ note